 Libraries have helped to boost local economies.
-Because libraries are not a revenue generating department of the municipality as they are free for patrons, its vital role in developing the economy is overlooked.
+Because libraries are not a revenue generating department of the municipality free for patrons, its vital role in developing the economy is overlooked.
 Libraries play a key role in financially strengthening local community.